izhekova/devops/README.md

 for option 4)

-## The vagrant folder contains the necessity to start two VM, one running nginx and the other running MySQL.
+## The vagrant folder contains the necessity to start two VM configured with puppet, one running nginx and the other running MySQL.
 You can start them by running:

 `vagrant up`

-After succesful start you should be able to open http://127.0.0.1:8080/
+After succesful start you should be able to open `http://127.0.0.1:8080/` and see a welcome page.